 Island Health is committed to caring for patients and the environment.

 This means working together to reduce our carbon emissions and improve efficiencies, while delivering excellent care.

 Watch the video Greening Our Practice below.

 British Columbia has some of the most advanced climate legislation in the world.
 As a public sector organization we must report our carbon emissions and ensure we are 'carbon neutral'.

 Energy Efficiency & Conservation

-BC’s carbon neutral legislation requires we reduce our carbon emissions by 40% by 2030 from 2007 levels.
-Island Health’s Energy team works with many departments such as Facilities, Maintenance & Operations, Purchasing, and Design & Construction as well as utilities (BC Hydro & FortisBC) to reduce electricity and natural gas use at our owned buildings.
+BC’s carbon neutral legislation and CleanBC plan equires we reduce our carbon emissions by 50% by 2030 from 2010 levels.
+Island Health’s Energy team works with many departments as well as utilities (BC Hydro & FortisBC) to reduce electricity and natural gas use at our owned buildings.

 There are many initiatives underway at Island Health to reduce our environmental impact and promote positive changes in how we deliver care.